I still remember the first time I saw “NSA” in a text message. 😅

 ONS on Instagram = One Night Stand = A casual one-time intimate encounter.

-🧠 What Does Means in Dating?
+🧠 What Does NSA Means in Dating?

 In dating, NSA means No Strings Attached, which describes a connection where two people may date or meet casually without wanting a committed relationship.